 Best Times To Catch Fish

 From May to June, producing a fish on every single cast is almost expected.
+In May, walleyes are congregated in the north end of the lake where the spawning grounds are.
 Walleye and northern pike will move into staging areas bordering spawning beds for several weeks after the ice melts.
 The fish population can escalate quickly and create a bonanza!
-Lake trout are scattered, shallow and easy to catch.
+During post-spawn, typically late May to mid June, walleye and pike feed aggressively in shallow areas making them easy to catch.
+Lake trout are scattered, shallow and feeding aggressively.
+June is one of the best time to catch a trout.

 July through August brings in the reduced chance for cold fronts.
 Stable weather means good, quality fishing.
 Mid season locations, strategy and presentations will vary from spring patterns.
 You will find lake trout at 50-100 feet depths, but they group in higher concentrations on structures with fast breaks holding bait fish (cisco).
 Walleye and northern pike will occupy slightly deeper water and will move to shallow cover areas for feeding.
 All species will have good numbers.
 Mid season is the best time for large walleye.